In the name of ALLAH, the most beneficient, the most merciful

 Write a response in which you discuss what questions would need to be answered in order to decide whether the recommendation and the argument on which it is based are reasonable.
 Be sure to explain how the answers to these questions would help to evaluate the recommendation.

-The following is a memorandum from the business manager of a television station.
+The following appeared in a memorandum from the manager of KNOW radio station.

 A recent sales study indicates that consumption of seafood dishes in Bay City restaurants has increased by 30 percent during the past five years.
 Yet there are no currently operating city restaurants whose specialty is seafood.
 Moreover, the majority of families in Bay City are two-income families, and a nationwide study has shown that such families eat significantly fewer home-cooked meals than they did a decade ago but at the same time express more concern about healthful eating.
 Therefore, the new Captain Seafood restaurant that specializes in seafood should be quite popular and profitable.